Sakura

 No analysis available

-The listing explicitly references an assumable VA loan, which is strong public evidence that VA financing is available for this building/listing context.
-I did not find any contradictory language in the remarks.
+The remarks directly reference an assumable VA loan, providing strong evidence that VA financing is available in this building/listing context.
+No contradictory financing information appears in the remarks.

 No analysis available